utdata/icj-class/final/README.md

 - You'll need to create a layout similar to the example `src/njk/_layouts/bake-book.njk`.
 This layout will be used to create each individual page from the data.
 - You'll use either the **members** array from the Queen data or the **landmarks** array from the Austin data to build your pages.
 - Follow the README directions to configure `to_bake` commands in the `project.config.json` file.

+## Working around Gulp Fetch

+For my students on PCs with OneDrive who can't fetch data, I want you to set up the Google Docs files and project.config.json files all as if it will work.